- What is SlapStart?

 Can start-up teams help articles go viral? <top>

 Yes!
 We noticed some articles gain much more traffic over time than others.
-Top articles reach thousands of views, while many remain in the hundreds.
+Top articles reach over ten thousand views.
 We attempt to write the best review a site will ever receive, but we also want to do everything we can to ensure interested readers find them.
 Here are ways teams can increase readership of their featured article.

-Can site owners copy or repost the article in its entirety? <top>
+Can featured sites copy or repost the article in its entirety? <top>

 How many people write for SlapStart? <top>

 We’ve had a handful of writers since our May 2009 launch.
 Typically we have a few main writers with an occasional guest writer.